E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Analyse_ENERGY/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_

-:download:`analysis source code <analyze.energy.explicit.tar.gz>`
+Files are stored here: `<https://gitlab.e-cam2020.eu/krekeler/analyze.energy>`_.
+The source code for the energy calculation can be found here: `<https://gitlab.e-cam2020.eu/krekeler/analyze.energy/blob/master/app/energy.cpp>`_.
+The installation instruction can be found `<https://gitlab.e-cam2020.eu:10443/krekeler/analyze.energy#installation-instructions>`_.

 It is important to have the XDR files and setup in the same directory as they have to be specified in the Makefile.
 The XDR files can be found via the GROMACS web page, see `<http://www.gromacs.org/Developer_Zone/Programming_Guide/XTC_Library>`_ or `<ftp://ftp.gromacs.org/pub/contrib/xdrfile-1.1.4.tar.gz>`_.
-The installation instruction can be found `<https://gitlab.e-cam2020.eu:10443/krekeler/analyze.energy#installation-instructions>`_